 This Paradise hiking trail is one awesome trail, full of adventure.
-The Alta Vista Trail is in the heart of Paradise and with stunning views of Mount Rainier and wildflower meadows, this is one of the best hikes in the area.
+The Alta Vista Trail is in the heart of Paradise and with stunning views of the mountain and wildflower meadows, this is one of the best hikes in Mt Rainier.

 Coming in at 1.8 miles, it’s definitely rated as moderate, and the kind of trail that will get your thighs burning and your heart racing.
 The trail is intermingled with the Skyline trail, and you can add extra sections or cut over to the Skyline Tail as you choose.

 Pro tip: at the end of the Alta Vista trail, if you’re up for even better views, keep right and continue on the path to Skyline Trail.
 Hike another .3 miles and you’ll see a sign for Deadhorse Creek Trail.
 That will take you closer to Mt Rainier with even more spectacular views.
 Loop back down from there to the trailhead.

 While still technically part of Skyline Trail, this quick up-and-back 1.0 mile trail is one of the easiest in the park, and offers stunning views!
 It’s paved so it’s the perfect trail for strollers, wheelchairs or young kids.

 The trail is somewhat steep, and it’s at high altitude.
 But take breaks as needed and its doable for most.

 The feature is the gorgeous Myrtle Falls.
 This 72-foot waterfall will light up all your senses as you marvel in awe at it’s beauty!

 5. Pinnacle Peak Trail

 For spectacular lake and mountain views, look no further than Pinnacle Peak Trail.
 The trailhead is located at the gorgeous Reflection Lakes and once you leave the lake, you’ll start to climb up, up, up!